vctls/bookmark_keywords/README.md

 ## TODO

-[] Add a widget.
+[] Import bookmarks from Firefox or launcher apps.
+[] Import an URL through the _share_ button of another app.
 [] Allow searching for bookmarks.
 [] Add tags, as in Firefox, to make searching easier.
-[] Import bookmarks from Firefox or launcher apps.
-[] Import an URL through the _share_ button of another app.
+[] Suggest keyword autocompletion when typing in the query input.
 [] Allow multiple templates in order to search on multiple sites at once.
-[] Suggest keyword autocompletion when typing in the query input.